Globe Union Faucets

 Globe Union not only supports its own brands, but also the house brands it provides to other retailers, so a call to customer support for many Home Depot faucets sold by Lowes is likely to connect you to a Globe Union representative.
 So far as we can tell, the support for these house brand faucets is just as capable as support for the Globe Union proprietary brands.

-If you have experience with a Globe Union faucet, good, bad or indifferent, we would like to hear about it, so please contact us or leave a comment below.
+We are continuing to research the company.
+If you have experience with Globe Union faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.